Windows Server 2016 , Windows Server 2019 , or Windows 10

 - Copy the shortcut file to your desktop.

-- Edit the shortcut on your desktop (right-click, Permissions, modify URL path, OK).
+- Edit the shortcut on your desktop (right-click, Properties, modify URL path, OK).

 - Copy the shortcut file back to the correct start menu folder.